preetham018github/Statistical-Analysis-Linear-Regression/README.md

 Statistical_Analysis_Linear_Regression.ipynb: The primary Jupyter Notebook containing Python code for implementing and analyzing Linear Regression.

-Statistical_Analysis_Report.pdf: A comprehensive report summarizing the findings, visualizations, and key insights from the project.
+Statistical_Analysis_Linear_Regression_Report.pdf: A comprehensive report summarizing the findings, visualizations, and key insights from the project.

 dataset.csv: The dataset utilized in the regression analysis, containing independent features and the dependent variable.